 However, if you are not yet completely off the scale of selfish behavior, you may still be able to see how your behavior isn’t acceptable or right.
 You may have it in you to look for help to guide you toward more empathy and understanding, which will help lessen those narcissist outbreaks and tantrums.

-With the steps explained above, you may be able to reverse the effects that your narcissist tendencies have on you and on those around you.
-However, if you are finding these steps still don’t help, it may be time to seek professional help with a trained therapist who can guide you through the process of psychotherapy and neuro-linguistic reprogramming.
+With the steps explained above, you may be able to reverse the effects that your narcissistic tendencies have on you and those around you.
+However, if you are finding these steps still don’t help, it may be time to seek professional help from a trained therapist who can guide you through the process of psychotherapy and neuro-linguistic reprogramming.

 You may also be interested in learning more about where empathy starts.
 Why not read our guide on kindness activities for kids?